AI Cover Letter Generators for Europe: DACH-Safe Workflows & Recruiter Examples

 Here is what you will learn:

-• The spectrum of AI cover letter tools, from simple chatbots to full assistants
+• The spectrum of AI cover letter tools, from simple generators to quality-first assistants

 • What DACH recruiters expect from an Anschreiben (and how it differs from the US)